MCP Server

 1. get_rocketship_examples

-Get examples and best practices for specific Rocketship features.
+Get real examples and best practices for specific Rocketship features from the current codebase.

-- HTTP endpoint testing with authentication and validationstep_chaining
+- API endpoint testing with authentication and validationdelay

 Example Request: